Meat grinders are durable machines, but even they will give out at some point following years of faithful service in your kitchen.

 After all, what can you do if you’re planning to cook up some beef stew but someone is suddenly craving a Sloppy Joe?
 Well, if that does happen and you know how to grind meat without a grinder, then you can still meet that special request.

-Learning this process of grinding without a grinder is also useful since that skill will allow you to quickly get the ground meat needed for some easy-to-cook recipes.
+Learning how to grind meat without a grinder is also useful since that skill will allow you to quickly get the ground meat needed for some easy-to-cook recipes.
 Instead of spending all night in your kitchen, you can just grill a burger in a matter of minutes.

 Flip the meat over and cut it at the same angle and the same depth but the slices need to be made in the opposite direction this time.

-Turn it over again, but now, the slices you need to make should be coming from a 90-degree angle.
+Turn the meat over again, but now, the slices you need to make should be coming from a 90-degree angle.
 Remember not to cut all the way through the meat.

-Go back to the other side of the it and make those 90-degree slices again.
+Go back to the other side of the meat and make those 90-degree slices again.
 Keep in mind that these cuts should be heading in a different direction.

-You should now have several chunks of it on your cutting board.
+You should now have several chunks of meat on your cutting board.
 The last step involves quickly chopping up those chunks by using the part of the blade that is closest to the handle.
-Keep chopping it until you get the texture you want.
+Keep chopping the meat until you get the texture you want.

-2. How to Grind Meat Using a Food Processor?
+How to Grind Meat Using a Food Processor

 Start out by placing the cut of meat on top of the chopping board.
 Grab hold of your knife and proceed to slice the meat.
-Cut it into small chunks.
+Cut the meat into small chunks.
 Try to get the chunks as small as you can.

-Following the 30-minute waiting period, you can take the foil packet out of the freezer and put the chunks in the food processor.
-Turn on the food processor and keep it going until it is ground to your target texture.
+Following the 30-minute waiting period, you can take the foil packet out of the freezer and put the chunks of meat in the food processor.
+Turn on the food processor and keep it going until the meat is ground to your target texture.

-Don’t put all of at once or else the food processor may struggle to slice up all of the chunks.
+Don’t put all of the meat in at once or else the food processor may struggle to slice up all of the chunks.

 Technically, you’re no longer the one doing the grinding if you’re going to the local butcher for help, but for some home cooks this is the only viable option.
 Inexperienced cooks probably shouldn’t be using their knives to grind their own meat and not everyone has a food processor at home.